KurtE/NT35510_t4x_p/README.md

 		 0:10 1:12 2:11 3:13 4:40 5:41 6:42 7:43 8:44 9:45 10:6 11:9 12:32 16:8 17:7
 ```

-As you can see there are only enough FlexIO pins to support the 8 bit buss.
+As you can see there are only enough FlexIO pins to support the 8-bit buss.
 The currently defined default pins are:
 ```
 #define DISPLAY_WR 7  //		 B1_01  FLEXIO2:17